-In addition to items listed under General Information, the following documentation is required:
+In addition to Fiscal Review Requirements listed under Appendix B, the following documentation is required:

-• Photographs to show existing conditions.
+• Photographs to show existing conditions

 Keep in mind that if awarded, grantees will be required to submit a draft of the consultant's plan at the midway point in the project.
-You should plan sufficient time to work with the consultant to customize the report to address the specific needs of your facility and your organization's mission.
+You should plan enough time to work with the consultant to customize the report to address the specific needs of your facility and your organization's mission.